How to wait for all map tiles to load before screenshot

 });

+The complete synchronization and comparison architecture is documented in Screenshot Capture, Sync & Comparison Logic, which details baseline versioning, diff masking, and CI artifact storage.
 After capture, feed the image into a perceptual diff engine.
-Structural Similarity Index (SSIM) or histogram-based comparison outperforms pixel-by-pixel equality checks for map rendering, as they tolerate minor anti-aliasing variations while flagging meaningful tile gaps or style regressions.
+Structural Similarity Index (SSIM) or histogram-based comparison outperforms pixel-by-pixel equality checks for map rendering because they tolerate minor anti-aliasing variations while flagging meaningful tile gaps or style regressions.

 Dynamic Threshold Configuration & Noise Reduction

-Map canvases inherently produce rendering noise: subpixel anti-aliasing differences across OS font renderers, canvas compositing artifacts, and CDN cache-induced tile boundary shifts.
-Hardcoded pixel-difference thresholds will generate false positives in cross-platform CI runners.
-Implement dynamic threshold configuration that scales with zoom level and layer complexity.
+Map canvases produce rendering noise: subpixel anti-aliasing differences across OS font renderers, canvas compositing artifacts, and CDN cache-induced tile boundary shifts.
+Hardcoded pixel-difference thresholds generate false positives in cross-platform CI runners.

-At high zoom levels (14+), tile boundaries are more visible, and anti-aliasing variance increases.
-At low zoom levels (3-6), label placement algorithms introduce stochastic ordering.
-Configure your diff engine to apply region-specific masks:
+At high zoom levels (14+), tile boundaries are more visible and anti-aliasing variance increases.
+At low zoom levels (3–6), label placement algorithms introduce stochastic ordering.
+Configure region-specific masks:

 • Ignore transient UI: Mask zoom controls, attribution panels, and loading spinners.

-• Apply tolerance bands: Allow 0.5–1.5% pixel variance for raster basemaps, but enforce 0% variance for vector feature boundaries.
+• Apply tolerance bands: Allow 0.5–1.5% pixel variance for raster basemaps, but enforce near-zero variance for vector feature boundaries.

 • Use perceptual hashing: Generate pHash or dHash signatures to detect structural regressions rather than exact byte matches.